Anshumansingh2107/Spam-detector-for-sms/README.md

-# spam detector for email
+# Spam detector for email
 End to end code for the email spam classifier project